zbrachinara/quicksweeper-doc/src/gamemodes.md

 Cells with mines can be weighted variably, so that even if one cell has one neighboring cell containing mines, it may contain multiple mines.

+* **Continuous Mines**
+The board is a subset of R^2 instead of Z^2.
+Mines are disks of radius 1.
+Mines either can't overlap, or can (stacked mines).
+Guesses are points.
+Guessing inside of a mine is a loss.
+For guesses outside of a mine, the total area of mines enclosed in the disk of radius 1 surrounding the point is returned.

 * **Tunneling mines (or: whack-a-mine)**

 There are a (potentially reduced) number of mines that periodically move collectively.
 Uncovered cells will have their numbers changed accordingly.
 No mine will move to an uncovered or flagged cell, nor to a cell directly adjacent to an uncovered cell.
 A flagged mine won't move.
 Flag all mines to win.

+* **3D**
+The board has three (or more dimensions)

+* **Arbitrary graph**
+Mines are placed at vertices of a graph.
+Guesses are vertices.
+Guessing a mine results in a loss.
+Guessing a non-mine reveals the number of mines connected to that vertex.